 You should use your plan as a guide to producing the intended results.
 This gives your sales reps clearer visibility of territory performance and the ability to proactively make changes before problems derail performance.
 With a plan in place, territories are always optimized, whilst performance and ROI are maximized.

-Use a CRM to help create an effective sales territory plan.
+Use CRM to create an effective sales territory plan.

 CRM makes your sales process simpler by providing you with ready-made email templates, visualizing your sales funnel, and even automating your follow-up sequence.
 A proper CRM-system helps teams to stay up-to-date on customer needs and build effective relationships with clients.
 It helps you to schedule follow-ups more effectively, plugging any lead leak and decluttering any bottlenecks.